slint-ui/slint/api/cpp/esp-idf/slint/README.md

     2. You may need additional device-specific settings.
 For example if your device has external SPI RAM, you may need to enable that.
 For details for ESP32-S3 based devices see how to [Configure the PSRAM](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-guides/flash_psram_config.html#configure-the-psram).
     3. Quit the editor with `Q` and save the configuration.

+    Alternatively, check in a default sdkconfig tweaked from your board that adds the right amount of ram, flash, and use `CONFIG_MAIN_TASK_STACK_SIZE=8192`
 11. Build the project with `idf.py build`.
 12. Connect your device, then flash and run it with `idf.py flash monitor`.
 13. Observe Slint rendering "Hello World" on the screen 🎉.